reactgraphqlacademy/twitter-clone-native/src/exercice/02/README.md

 ## 🥑 Before we start the exercise

-- There are others routing solutions available, keep in mind we are using the `react-navigation` library
+- There are others routing solutions available, keep in mind we are using the `react-navigation` liııbrary
 - We are using `react-navigation v5.x.x` (Be carreful when you random copy/paste Stack Overflow)

-## 🤸‍♀️ Exercise 1
+## 🤸‍♀️ Exercise 2.1

 - [ ] Create a Stack Navigator in `src/exercice/02/PublicNavigator.tsx` that shows the `LoginScreen` and the `TermsScreen`